irmen/Pyro5/Readme.rst

 - Requires Python 3.5 or newer.
 - the Pyro5 API is redesigned and this library is not compatible with Pyro4 code (although everything should be familiar):

-  - Pyro5 is the new package name (duh)
+  - Pyro5 is the new package name
   - restructured the submodules, renamed some submodules (naming -> nameserver, message -> protocol, util -> serializers)
   - most classes and method names are the same or at least similar but may have been shuffled around to other modules